Zilliqa/apidocs/source/index.html.md

 }
 ```

-Get the minimum shard difficulty of the previous block.
+Returns the minimum shard difficulty of the previous block, this is represented as an `Uint8`.

 ### HTTP Request